clearwater/octopress/source/_posts/2012-02-06-just-a-pretty-face.markdown

 My first attempt at the script used the GD2 library, but [GD2](http://gd2.rubyforge.org/rdoc/) doesn't seem to support anti-aliasing or line-caps and the resulting line-work was just too damned ugly.
 I switched to [Cairo](http://rubyforge.org/projects/cairo/) which makes pretty, pretty lines.
-A revelation at this point was that I could use Cairo's clipping operator to trim the graticule lines instead of doing lots of trig to figure out line intersections and stroke lengths.
+A revelation at this point was that I could use Cairo's clipping operator to trim the graticule lines and remove the messy trig I was coding to figure out line intersections and stroke lengths.
 Finally I imported the generated image into OpenOffice to add the text labels.